-"Sweet Bean" is a French-German-Japanese co-production movie released in 2015.
-It was highly acclaimed overseas, especially at the Cannes International Film Festival.
-It is based on the novel of the same title by Dorian Sukegawa, "An (Bean Paste)," which has been translated in 12 countries around the world.
+"Sweet Bean" is a French-German-Japanese co-production movie released in 2015, and directed by Naomi Kawase.
+It was highly acclaimed around the world, especially at the Cannes International Film Festival.
+The film is based on the novel of the same title by Dorian Sukegawa, "An (Bean Paste)," which has been translated in 12 countries around the world.
 It is a work with a deep message about the relationship between people affected by leprosy and society.
 It was filmed in Higashimurayama City, Tokyo, where the beautiful cherry blossoms are particularly striking.

-In this article, we will introduce the cherry blossom trees in Higashimurayama City, where the film was shot, as well as recommended sightseeing spots in the area!
-It also introduces the tasty dorayaki and zenzai (sweet bean soup) with "an" in the title, so please read through to the end.
+In this article, we will guide you to the cherry blossom trees in Higashimurayama City, where the film was shot, as well as recommended sightseeing spots in the area!
+In addition, we will introduce the tasty dorayaki, traditional Japanese confection that is similar to pancakes - which many will recognize from the anime and manga, "Doraemon", and zenzai (sweet bean soup) which feature the "an" from the title of the film, so please read through to the end.

 Sentaro is the hired manager of a dorayaki shop called "Doraharu".
-One day, an old woman named Tokue comes to him, begging to hire her.
+As previously mentioned, Dorayaki is a dessert that looks like a pancake sandwich, with a sweet bean filling.
+One day, an old woman named Tokue comes to him, begging him to hire her.
 Sentaro turns her down, saying that it would be a lot of hard work, but he is surprised at how delicious Tokue's sweet bean paste is, and decides to hire her.

-From then on, Doraharu became known as the "Dorayaki shop with delicious bean jam" and began to thrive.
-At first, Tokue only made the dorayaki, but gradually she began to show up at the store and deepened her relationship with Wakana, a local junior high school student.
+From then on, Doraharu becomes known as the "Dorayaki shop with the delicious bean jam" and begins to thrive.
+At first, Tokue only makes the dorayaki, but gradually she begins to show up at the store and deepens her relationship with Wakana, a local junior high school student.

 However, Doraharu is thriving thanks to Tokue's bean paste.
 Sentaro doesn't want her to quit, but soon the customers start to leave the store...